|Visit Our Store||Site Map||Contact Us||About Us||Shipping||Policies||Tie Order Guide|

 Traditional craftsmanship met modern design when Noi and David married, before dawn in the village of Sokgnuluam, Thailand.
 (Mischief also met intelligence but that’s another story.)

 Incidentally, Sokgnulam means "the village of the pythons," but there are very few left so the wedding proceeded peacefully.

-Noina’s mother Kumpai liked David very much and thought that he looked splendid in his crisp white linen suit.
+Noi’s mother Kumpai liked David very much and thought that he looked splendid in his crisp white linen suit.
 But David seemed just a bit on the serious side and not very Thai.
 To alleviate this problem Kumpai had some Thai clothes made for him from her best mudmee silk - made by tying and dyeing the silk yarn by hand before weaving.

 There was even talk of his becoming a mulberry tree farmer, and taking the late-night shift feeding the silk worms their mulberry leaf rations.
 Silk worms get very hungry, especially at night.

-The modern Sam Hober business is a merger of two family traditions: the David Hober company, a New York based clothing company with factories in the US and overseas which was founded by David's father Mark Hober in 1959, and on Noina's side the old Mulberrywood silk company, established in 1886 in Isan, Thailand.
+The modern Sam Hober business is a merger of two family traditions: the David Hober company, a New York based clothing company with factories in the US and overseas which was founded by David's father Mark Hober in 1959, and on Noi's side the old Mulberrywood silk company, established in 1886 in Isan, Thailand.